ibm-cloud-docs/databases-for-postgresql/reference-architecture.md

 ## Portals

 {{site.data.keyword.databases-for-postgresql}} database connections are managed by 2 HAProxy portals.
 They automatically connect to the leader member of the PostgreSQL cluster and provide load-balancing.
-These are then behind the Kubernetes Nodeport Service, which provides the point of connection for your applications.
+The portals are then behind the Kubernetes Nodeport Service, which provides the point of connection for your applications.
 Having two portals allows for applications to maintain connectivity if one of the portals becomes unreachable.

 ### Encryption in Transit

-All {{site.data.keyword.databases-for-postgresql}} HAProxy portals have TLS/SSL enabled and support TLS version 1.2.
+All {{site.data.keyword.databases-for-postgresql}} HAProxy portals are TLS/SSL enabled and support TLS version 1.2.
 Self-signed certificates are provided to enable applications to validate the server upon connection.

 ## Monitoring